 The only strategy you need to improve your sales

-To improve in any area of your business you need a method.
+To improve in any area of your business management you need a method.
 Sales are no exception.

 To design a sales strategy that works you will have to attack 4 areas: